-Salesforce integration in EJ2 JavaScript Scheduler control
+Salesforce integration in EJ2 TypeScript Schedule control

-18 Oct 202318 minutes to read
+14 Jun 202420 minutes to read

-This topic provides you with a detailed step-by-step guide on how to integrate the JavaScript Scheduler component into Salesforce.
+This topic provides you with a detailed step-by-step guide on how to seamlessly integrate the JavaScript Scheduler component into Salesforce.
 By integrating it into Salesforce, you can enhance your productivity and streamline your scheduling processes.

 Prerequisites